danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 # Initiating Interactivity {#initiate}
 Next, let's write dive into the main part of this tutorial: building interactivity.

-Let's first initiate the plot interactivity with:
+Let's first initiate the plot interactivity in a new code cell with:

 ```python
 # Initiate interactivity